“A children’s story that can only be enjoyed by children is not a good children’s story in the slightest.”

 The Day the Crayons Quit by Drew Daywalt

 Tone and mood.
 What more can I say?
 This book is perfect for analyzing the tone and mood with each crayon and the letter it writes to Duncan.
 The yellow and orange crayons are clearly bitter and jealous, the pink one feels slighted, the blue crayon is tired, and the peach one is totally embarrassed!
 While the tone definitely varies per crayon, the mood overlaps somewhat.
 Still, there are discernible variations with respect how we feel as each crayon shares its sob story on paper.
-For ideas on teaching tone and mood, check out this article and this graphic organizer.
+For ideas on teaching tone and mood, check out this original activity and graphic organizer.

 If you are interested in spicing in up your grammar lessons, this book would also work well for identifying infinitives.
 To see what I mean, explore this mentor sentence infinitive exercise.